 If you’re curious about the specifics of some of the most common and effective types of spinal manipulation tactics, here are a few:

-This one is pretty self explanatory, involving the chiropractor gently stretching muscles in different directions in order to increase mobility and reduce soreness.
+- Joint Stretching and Resistance – This one is pretty self-explanatory, involving the chiropractor gently stretching muscles in different directions in order to increase mobility and reduce soreness.
 Once the muscles are back to normal, the chiropractor may also employ some muscle resistance techniques in order to build strength in the area to avoid further/future injury.
 This is especially effective for neck muscles, as they take on a lot of tension after being injured in a whiplash incident.

-Finally, one of the most simple muscle therapies your chiropractor might use is trigger point therapy, which involves the identification of specific points of acute pain or tension, and putting direct pressure on these points to alleviate the tension.
+- Trigger Point Therapy – Finally, one of the most simple muscle therapies your chiropractor might use is trigger point therapy, which involves the identification of specific points of acute pain or tension and putting direct pressure on these points to alleviate the tension.
 This is usually done in conjunction with massage or stretching.

 The best way to prevent whiplash from happening again is to maintain the long-term health of your spine (and overall health).
 A regular chiropractic visit will be your best bet for keeping your neck healthy and aligned and preventing any sort of future injury to that area.

-In addition to these treatments and regular, long-term care under the supervision of a chiropractor, there are a few things you can do at home to treat your whiplash everyday.
+In addition to these treatments and regular, long-term chiropractic treatment under the supervision of a chiropractor, there are a few things you can do at home to treat your whiplash every day.
 These include icing the area with a comfortable ice pack (as mentioned above).
 Make sure not to put ice directly on the area, as this can really irritate the skin.
 Wrap it in a towel if you don’t have a compress available.